elixir-europe/rdmkit/CODE_OF_CONDUCT.md

 The RDM CoC group will seek to agree on a resolution by consensus of all members investigating the report in question.
 If the committee cannot reach consensus in over a week, Niklas Blomberg, as Director of ELIXIR, will descide on an appropriate resolution.
-If Dr Blomberg is unable to take part in the discussion due to a conflict of interest, Susanna Repo, as an external member of the RDM CoC group, will make the decision.

 Possible responses may include: